 Watch Full Movie on Digital or Stream on Demand starting April 18th, 2015

-Detective Conan Collection
+Detective Conan Movies

 A series of feature films based on the long-running Case Closed manga about a brilliant teenage detective who's given a poison that reverted him to a 4-year-old.
 Under a new identity, he'll continue solving cases alongside his colleagues.